 As part of our Workology series on How to Write a Job Description, we’ve covered the basics of what a job description is and what it’s used for, as well as whether or not you should use a job description template and what to include.
 In this post, I’ll provide a template you can use when writing a job description.

 Job descriptions are an important part of my Talent Brand Audit and is something I’ve been offering recruiting clients as part of my services under Workology and Xceptional HR Consulting.
 Writing and updating job descriptions and postings can also be the most difficult part of a recruiter and HR’s job.
+For example, this content creator job description.
 Note that while job posts are essentially talent brand marketing, job descriptions are meant for internal use.
 They should be the basis for your job posting, but the description is going to be longer and more detailed than what a listing includes.
 Job descriptions must contain all the important information about the role.
 They should be standardized.
 And finally, they should be thoroughly proofread and approved by key stakeholders, including HR, senior management, and in some cases, your legal department.

 Because the best (and most compliant) job descriptions are consistent and standardized as much as possible, having a template is key to streamlining the process.
 You can use it as a checklist for your hiring managers and HR team, as well as a living document where you’ll update your “about” section to highlight your employer brand on a regular basis.

 Recommended Job Description Template

 Two to four descriptive sentence about your company.

 Include just the highlights – what your company is known for, especially in your city or region.

 This is where you’ll include the city and state location, along with the job title.
 Bold your key words, including the job title, city and state so they stand out.
 Include two to four sentences with a topline summary of the position, such as director of community engagement responsible for corporate giving and public relations, for example.